 Past Events & Initiatives

 The Sunday Supper Series aims to encourage open dialogue in a safe space and address the experiences of students, specifically equity deserving students, on Queen’s campus.
-The topics are informed by the results of the 2021 Student Experiences Survey.
+The topics are informed by the results of the Shift Survey.

-This event's focus was: Creating Safe & Affirming Spaces for Trans, Non-Binary & Two-Spirit Peers.
+February 2022: Creating Safe & Affirming Spaces for Trans, Non-Binary & Two-Spirit Peers

 The session was open to all Queen’s students wishing to become better allies to their trans, non-binary and Two-Spirit peers or to anyone within the Queen’s community interested in learning more about this topic.